lijun99/altar2-documentation/docs/cuda/AlTarFramework.rst

 Starting with :math:`N_s` number of chains/samples (processed in parallel), a sampler performs MC updates of the samples pursuant to a given distribution for several steps (length of the chain).
 For finite :math:`\beta`, the target distribution is the transient distribution :math:`P_m({\boldsymbol \theta}|{\bf d}) = P({\boldsymbol \theta}) P({\bf d}|{\boldsymbol \theta})^{\beta_m}`, while the sampling serves as a burn-in process.
 When :math:`\beta=1` is reached, the sampler samples the posterior distribution :math:`P({\boldsymbol \theta}|{\bf d})`.

 The default sampler is a CPU ``Metroplis`` sampler.
-To use other samplers, users need to specify it in the controller block of the configuration file
+To use other samplers, e.g., for CUDA simulations, users need to specify it in the controller block of the configuration file

 .. code-block:: none

     ApplicationInstance:
         controller:
-            sampler = altar.cuda.bayesian.metropolis ; or sampler = altar.cuda.bayesian.adaptivemetropolis
+            sampler = altar.cuda.bayesian.metropolis
             sampler:
-                ; sampler configs
+                ; sampler attributes
                 ... ...

 Metropolis